-After what I can't describe as much more than a long struggle, I woke up to an email that I have been waiting too long to receive:
+I woke up to an email that I have been waiting too long to receive:

 Yes!
 We are delighted to offer you your requested change of program at the University of British Columbia."

-Throughout high school, it had been ingrained that, unless you obtain a science-based degree, you won't really go very far in life, with the long-standing joke that a BA was simply over-preparing you to ask "would you like fries with that?".
+Throughout high school, it had been ingrained that, unless you obtain a science-based degree, you wouldn't really go very far in life, with the long-standing joke that a BA was simply over-preparing you to ask "would you like fries with that?".

-I spent the first winter break home from school in a permanent slump of sadness and tears.
-I had failed the final exam miserably which automatically meant I failed the class.
+Not surprisingly, I spent the first winter break home from school in a permanent slump of sadness and tears.
+I had failed the final exam which automatically meant I failed the class.
 After lots of parental comforting and "it's just one class" from mum and dad, I returned to campus in the new year determined to do better.

 By the end of first semester of my second year, I had my fifth failed course under my belt.